mindfulness

 4. Improved Sleep Quality

 Sleep difficulties affect a staggering proportion of the population, and racing thoughts at bedtime are a primary culprit.
 Journaling before bed has been shown to be an effective intervention for improving sleep quality and reducing the time it takes to fall asleep.
-A 2018 study published in the Journal of Experimental Psychology: General by researchers at Baylor University found that participants who spent five minutes writing a to-do list for the following day fell asleep significantly faster than those who wrote about completed tasks.
+A 2018 study in the Journal of Experimental Psychology: General by researchers at Baylor University found that participants who spent five minutes writing a to-do list for the following day fell asleep significantly faster than those who wrote about completed tasks.

 The researchers, led by Dr. Michael Scullin, theorized that the act of offloading future-oriented thoughts onto paper frees the mind from the cognitive burden of trying to remember and plan.
 This allows the brain to transition more easily into a restful state.
 The more specific participants were in their to-do lists, the faster they fell asleep.

 For optimal results, consider pairing your bedtime journaling practice with our sleep calculator tool, which can help you determine the ideal time to begin your wind-down routine.
 A consistent pre-sleep journaling habit signals to your brain that it's time to transition from the active day to restful sleep.
+For more, see our piece on sleep tracking and mental health and our collection of evening reflection prompts.

 5. Enhanced Self-Awareness